ShabbirHasan1/fastcert/README.md

 ## Overview

-rscert is a command-line tool that makes it easy to create and manage locally-trusted development certificates.
+fastcert is a command-line tool that makes it easy to create and manage locally-trusted development certificates.
 It works by creating a local certificate authority (CA) and then generating certificates signed by that CA. The CA certificate is installed in your system's trust store, making all certificates it signs trusted by your browsers and development tools.

 ## Features